jekhokie/raspberry-noaa-v2/README.md

 [wxtoimg manual](https://wxtoimgrestored.xyz/downloads/wxgui.pdf).
 If you do not agree to the wxtoimg terms, please do not install or use this framework.

+## Prerequisites

+Below are some prerequisites steps and considerations prior to installing this software:

+1. Although the software certainly works on a Pi with a desktop environment installed, it would be best to use the minimal Raspberry Pi
+OS (no desktop environment) to help avoid processing interference due to higher CPU/Memory consumption from the GUI components.
+2. Update your localisation settings on your Pi prior to installing the software using the `sudo raspi-config` command, updating
+"5 Localisation Options -> L1 Locale" and "5 Localisation Options -> L2 Timezone" settings to match your base station location for more consistent time and language handling.
+3. You need git installed to clone the repository - this can be done via "sudo apt-get -y install git".
+4. It is recommended to change your `pi` user default password after logging into the Raspberry Pi for the first time.
+While it is not recommended that you expose a Pi instance to the public internet for access (unless you have a VERY strict process about security patching, and even then it would still be questionable), updating your Pi user password is a decent first step for security.

 ## Install

 To install the product and get going, simply clone the project to the `pi` user's home directory, run a script, and provide the